Reading and Phonics

 Early Years Foundation Stage (EYFS)

-Children are taught to read in the Foundation stage using letters and sounds.
-They are introduced to 'Letters and Sounds' (Phases 1-3) throughout their time in the EYFS, which will give them good foundations for learning to read.
+Children are taught to read in the Foundation stage using the Monster Phonics scheme.
+They are introduced to this throughout their time in the EYFS, which will give them good foundations for learning to read.
 The Reception high frequency words are introduced alongside reading books for children to develop a good sight vocabulary.
-Reading books go home everyday from the start of the year and guided reading sessions are introduced from the start of Term 3.
+Reading books can be accessed via Monster Phonics logins from the start of the year and guided reading sessions are introduced as soon as is appropriate for the children.
 We provide continuous opportunities to apply new phonic knowledge and integrate phonics in to our play on a daily basis.

 Key Stage One (KS1)

-Teachers continue to build on the children’s reading skills by modelling good reading and teaching the remaining phases from Letters and Sounds.
-Phonics is taught for 20 minutesper day in differentiated groups and the children are then tested on their phonic knowledge at the end of Year 1.
-Children then work in differentiated phonics groups in Year 2 where they focus on spelling, punctuaition and grammar.
-Reading is taught for 30 minutes per day.
-A weekly objective for reading sessions is selected by the teacher and this guides the children’s learning with activities and questioning being set at appropriately differentiated levels.
-Each child will read with a teacher at least once per week as part of a guided group.
+Teachers continue to build on the children’s reading skills by modelling good reading and teaching through the Monster Phonics programme Phonics is taught for 30 minutes per day as a class and the children are then tested on their phonic knowledge at the end of Year 1.
+As they progress through the programme, there is an increased focus on spelling, punctuation and grammar alongside their developing phonics knowledge..
+Guided Reading is taught for 30 minutes per day.
+Objectives for reading sessions are selected by the teacher and this guides the children’s learning with activities and questioning being set at appropriately differentiated levels.
+Each child will read with a teacher or TA at least once per week as part of a guided group.

-Children who are not making the expected progress in reading will be identified as part of progress reviews and suitable interventions will be put in place to help them.
+Children who are not making the expected progress in reading will be identified as part of progress reviews and suitable interventions will be put in place to help them from the Monster Phonics programme.

-Children are introduced to a range of text types including multicultural stories, poems, rhymes, fairy tales, traditional tales, encyclopaedias, dictionaries, non- fiction texts, picture books and stories by significant authors.
+Children are introduced to a range of text types including multicultural stories, poems, rhymes, fairy tales, traditional tales, encyclopaedias, dictionaries, non- fiction texts, picture books and stories by significant authors through their class reader and the literacy texts..
 Children are taught how to read for meaning and answer questions about texts looking at characterisation and plot.

 Key Stage Two (KS2)

-Teachers are responsible for continuing the phonics programme with the children who need extra support in reading.
-For children who are working beyond phase 5 of Letters and Sounds, teachers will teach spelling strategies and give weekly quizzes during SPAG sessions.
-Children are given opportunities for silent reading and reading is taught in a similar way to KS1.
+Teachers are responsible for continuing the Monster Phonics programme with the children who need extra support in reading.
+For children who are working beyond this, teachers will teach spelling strategies in line with the National Curriculum and give weekly quizzes during GPS sessions.
+Children are given opportunities for silent reading of their accelerated reader book and guided reading is taught using two different methods.
+The children work in ability groups to read an appropriate text and develop their understanding of retrieval, inference, deduction etc, the second method is a whole class approach where the children read an abstract and have differentiated questions.
 A range of genres are introduced to older children including autobiographies, letters, diaries, short stories, poems and play scripts.
 Through shared reading and weekly guided reading sessions, children are taught how to analyse texts and comment on authors’ techniques.

-At Halfway Houses Primary School our children have access to a new stock of library books.
-The old stock was completely removed and the library completely refurbished in readiness for the new stock.
-The library has become a hub of excitement and we are running early morning children sessions every day.
+At Halfway Houses Primary School our children have access to a large stock of library books.
 The Library system enables all the children to be able to access information on our library stock from home.
-The pupils have a timetabled session where they can choose reading books and levelled Accelerated Reader books, we see this as a very important way in which to develop and promote independent reading.
+The pupils have a timetabled sessions as well as being able to visit anytime during the school day where they can choose reading books and levelled Accelerated Reader books.
 The library is also used across the curriculum for research.
-Our library link.
+The children are encouraged to choose AR books set around their level of reading and are able to log books in and out on our child friendly system, we see this as a very important way in which to develop and promote independent reading.in addition to our physical library, we use MyON which is an online library with predominantly non fiction text to supplement the range of books that our children can access.